Kinds of Silence

 “There is nothing stiff about memoir.
 It’s not a chronological pronouncement of the facts of your life: born in Hoboken, New Jersey; schooled at Elm Creek Elementary; moved to Big Flat, New York, where you attended Holy Mother High School.
 Memoir doesn’t cling to an orderly procession of time and dates, marching down the narrow

-I Remember Read More »
+I Wish Someone Had Told Me Read More »

 “Friend or Enemy” by May Sarton I can look At my body As an old friend Who needs my help, Or an enemy Who frustrates me In every way With its frailty And inability to cope.
 Old friend, I shall try To be of comfort to you To the end.
 Write an ode of love